 The sample code is ColorMixerDialog, a dialog wrapping around the ColorMixer widget shown in a previous chapter.
 The implementation of ColorMixerDialog can be found in the CWAC-ColorMixer GitHub repository, as it is part of the CommonsWare Android Components.
-It can also be obtained as a parcel, should you wish to simply reuse the existing implementation.

 Using this dialog works much like using DatePickerDialog or TimePickerDialog.
 You create an instance of ColorMixerDialog, supplying the initial color to show and a listener object to be notified of color changes.
 Then, call show() on the dialog.
 If the user makes a change and accepts the dialog, your listener will be informed.